Terra Nova (TV series): Production

-"Purely as an exercise in 'Can I write something my dad would like?'," Kelly Marcel produced a treatment for Terra Nova while working in Prime Time Video, a video rental shop in Battersea.
-After her agent booked her a fortnight in Los Angeles pitching to American networks from out of a fleabag hotel, she received an offer to write a 13-episode season at $300,000 a show, which Marcel refused.
+"Purely as an exercise in 'Can I write something my dad would like?'", Kelly Marcel produced a treatment for Terra Nova while working in Prime Time Video, a video rental shop in Battersea.
+After her agent booked her a fortnight in Los Angeles pitching to American networks from a fleabag hotel, she received an offer to write a 13-episode season at $300,000 a show, which Marcel refused.
 She was just unsure it was what she wanted to write, a fear more certain after producer Steven Spielberg proposed that the series should involve dinosaurs.
 Instead, she simply sold the idea and returned to London.

 Alex Graves signed on to direct the pilot.
 Brannon Braga and René Echevarria served as showrunners.
 Australia was chosen after Spielberg vetoed Hawaii because he wanted a different filming location from his 1993 film Jurassic Park.
 The two-hour pilot was filmed over 26 days in late November to December 2010.
 It was shot in south-east Queensland, Australia, with locations in Brisbane, the Gold Coast, and the Gold Coast Hinterland, namely Bonogin.
 The shoot was plagued by torrential rain and additional material had to be shot in 2011, with a total estimated cost of US$14 million to be amortized over the season.
 More than 250 sets were constructed.
 An episode took from eight to nine days to shoot, like most television dramas, but six weeks in post-production, twice the television average at the time.
 The average episode budget was about $4M, not including Australian tax breaks, compared to an average of $3M for broadcast network dramas.
 Fox Entertainment president Kevin Reilly stated: "This thing is going to be huge.
 It's going to take an enormous production commitment."